kateoss/infant-sleep/README.md

 4. Is there any correlation between baby behaviors (from IBQ) and sleep patterns?
 5. Can way to fall asleep, gender, age group predict the sleep pattern?

-# Issues/data cleaning with the datset
+# Issues/data cleaning with the dataset

 # Answers